newchuyalong/libgdx-learning/A-simple-game.md

 ```

 ## Where to go from here ##
 This was a very basic example of how to use libgdx to create a minimalistic game.
 Some things can be improved, like using the [Memory Management](https://github.com/libgdx/libgdx/wiki/Memory-management#object-pooling) class to recycle all the Rectangles we have the garbage collector clean up each time we delete a raindrop.
-OpenGL is also not to fond if we hand it to many different images in a batch.
-In our case it is OK, as we only had two images.
-Usually one would put all those images into a single `Texture`, also known as a `TextureAtlas`. `Screen`'s and `Game`'s can also be utilized for  increased interaction; to learn more, there is a second tutorial, based on this, which can be found [[here | Extending the Simple Game]]
+OpenGL is also not too fond if we hand it too many different images in a batch (in our case it's OK as we only had two images).
+Usually one would put all those images into a single `Texture`, also known as a `TextureAtlas`. `Screen`s and `Game`s can also be utilized for increased interaction; to learn more, there is a second tutorial, based on this, which can be found [[here | Extending the Simple Game]]

 I'd highly recommend reading the rest of the developer guide and checking out the demos and tests in the Git repository.
 Happy coding.